ontolex/morph/draft.md

 > ---
 > Property **morph:involves** *is to be defined*
-> Domain: morph:WordFormationRule
+> Domain: morph:WordFormationRule or morph:InflectionRule
 > Range: morph:Morph
 >
 > ----

-links a word formation rule with one or multiple morphemes involved in the process.
+links a word formation rule or an inflection rule (see below) with one or multiple morphemes involved in the process.
 Note that this does not encode order.
 One possibility to approximate order for most cases would be to restore `morph:Suffix` and `morph:Prefix`.

-question: this corresponds to `morph:inflects` for inflection rules.
-Can we generalize over both?
-(If so, we probably need to re-instatiate `morph:Rule`.
+Note: updated according to telco April 21, 2022.

 > ---
 > Property **morph:generates** *is to be defined*